The Basics about Solid Hybrid-Engineered Wood Floors

 Fabrication of Engineered Wood Flooring

-Engineered wood is fabricated by cross laying the sheets of wood and plywood.
+Engineered wood is fabricated by cross-laying the sheets of wood and plywood.
 By alternating the grain it keeps the flooring balanced when it contracts and expands.
-This allows your engineered wood floors to stand up to stresses of humidity changes more than traditional solid wood.
+This allows your engineered wood floors to stand up to the stresses of humidity changes more than traditional solid wood.
 Planks can be cut in any size without compromising that stability.
 It seems that the current trend is towards wider planks with added length, and engineered hardwood can accommodate this.

 A Different Type of Engineered Hardwood

 There are as many species of engineered wood flooring as there are solid hardwood options, maybe even more.
-Why would anyone ever want a solid wood anymore?
+Why would anyone ever want solid wood anymore?
 The reason is that solid offers a proven track record for performance and longevity.
 A solid hardwood can be sanded & refinished 3-4 times in its lifespan giving you a brand new floor each time at a fraction of the cost.
 When looking for engineered hardwoods, we recommend at least 2mm veneer.
 Thinner veneers are often rotary peeled and do not offer the same hardness and visual properties of traditional hardwood floors.
-If you are looking for the best of both worlds, look for Solid-Hybrids.
+If you are looking for the best of both worlds, look for solid hybrids.
 This type of engineered hardwood features a super thick veneer, sandable 3-4 times along with the sturdy structure of engineered wood.

 Installation